jerrrytan/bitcamp/README.md

-# PeterPantry: A magical way to tinker your bell
+# PeterPantry: A magical way to tinker your culinary bell
 PeterPantry is a software service that generates a comprehensive meal plan that obeys budgetary and preferential constraints.